ModelarData/Utilities/MQTT-Simulator/README.md

 # MQTT Simulator

-MQTT simulator written in [Python 3](https://www.python.org/) to simulate the sending of JSON objects from sensors or devices to a broker.
+MQTT simulator written in [Python 3](https://www.python.org/) to simulate the sending of packets from sensors or devices to a broker.

 [Features](#features) •
 [Getting Started](#getting-started) •